Virginia Parker Prize

 The winners must agree to allow their photographs and public information to be used for promotion of the prize and in other Canada Council promotional initiatives.

 Visit the Virginia Parker Prize web page to download a list of past winners.

 Instructions – How to submit an application

-Send your completed application as 1 email on or before the deadline date by 11:59 pm (local time) to firstname.lastname@example.org.
+Send your completed application form, required documents and support material as 1 email on or before the deadline date by 11:59 pm (local time) to firstname.lastname@example.org.
 The maximum file size including attachments is 25 MB.
-If you do not receive a confirmation email within 48 hours, please contact us.
+If you do not receive a confirmation email within 3 business days, please contact us.